ISUgenomics/bioinformatics-workbook/dataAnalysis/Metagenomics/Kraken.md

 sh download_taxonomy.sh
 ```

+## Prepare the genomes you'd like to add to your kraken database
-#### To add your genomes to the kraken database, you will have to look up the taxonomy ID and add this to each fasta header. i.e. (>sequence"|kraken:taxid|390850)
+You will have to look up the taxonomy ID and add this to each fasta headers as I have done below. i.e. (>sequence"|kraken:taxid|390850)

+Taxonomic IDs were found here: https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi
 ```
+#this just adds the taxids to the fasta headers, but does not affect sequence
-I found the taxids here: https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi bioawk -c fastx '{print ">"$name"|kraken:taxid|6326\n"$seq}' B.xylophilus.fa >B.xylophilusTax.fa
+bioawk -c fastx '{print ">"$name"|kraken:taxid|6326\n"$seq}' B.xylophilus.fa >B.xylophilusTax.fa
 bioawk -c fastx '{print ">"$name"|kraken:taxid|166010\n"$seq}' D.destructor.fa >D.destructorTax.fa
 bioawk -c fastx '{print ">"$name"|kraken:taxid|166011\n"$seq}' D.dipsaci.fa >D.dipsaciTax.fa